-Note: this is a candidate-led case, meaning that the solution heavily depends on the candidate's ability to drive the case into the right direction.
+Note: This is a candidate-led case, meaning that the solution heavily depends on the candidate's ability to drive the case into the right direction.
 This solution represents one of many possible approaches.

-1) Initial option list
+1. Initial option list

-When thinking about pushing money into the automotive industry from the perspective of the German government, 4 different approaches could be taken into consideration:

-- a.
-"Scrapping Premium": To speed up the process of removing conventional gas-powered cars from the streets, the government could think about giving out grants to consumers if they get rid of their current car - b.
-"Electric Vehicle Subsidy": When buying a new electrically-powered car, the government could give out a fixed sum or a percentage of the purchase price as a subsidy to the customer or the OEM, to incentive purchases of electric vehicles. - c.
+- When thinking about pushing money into the automotive industry from the perspective of the German government, 4 different approaches could be taken into consideration: - a.
+"Scrapping Premium": To speed up the process of removing conventional gas-powered cars from the streets, the government could think about giving out grants to consumers if they get rid of their current car. - b.
+"Electric Vehicle Subsidy": When buying a new electrically-powered car, the government could give out a fixed sum or a percentage of the purchase price as a subsidy to the customer or the OEM, to incentivize purchases of electric vehicles. - c.
 Grants and loans to automotive OEMs: By granting state-backed loans to producers of electric vehicles, R&D and more rapid production can be encouraged. - d.
-Increase spending in infrastructure for electric vehicles: As Germany is lagging behind in terms of infrastructure for electric vehicles, the government could think about setting a solid basis for the years to come by investing into this area.
+Increase spending in infrastructure for electric vehicles: As Germany is lagging in terms of infrastructure for electric vehicles, the government could think about setting a solid basis for the years to come by investing into this area.

-2) First conclusions undermined with data
+2. First conclusions undermined by data

-After analyzing Exhibit 1, 2 options come into the closer consideration

-- a.
-"Electric Vehicle Subsidy": - Most economical out of all 4 options, highest exp. uptick in electric car sales, solid increase in exp. tax revenue - Public perception moderate, could damage reputation of Government - b.
-Increase spending in infrastructure for electric vehicles: - Strong increase in exp. tax revenue, High public perception, catch-up with other states on electric vehicle infrastructure - Highest investment of all 4 options, low exp. electric car sales increase, long implementation time
+- After analyzing Exhibit 1, 2 options are considered more closely - a.
+"Electric Vehicle Subsidy": - Most economical out of all 4 options, highest expected uptick in electric car sales, solid increase in exp. tax revenue - Public perception moderate, could damage reputation of Government - b.
+Increase spending in infrastructure for electric vehicles: - Strong increase in expected tax revenue, high public perception, catch-up with other countries on electric vehicle infrastructure - Requires the highest investment out of all 4 options, expected to have a low uptick in electric car sales, and entails a long implementation time

-3) Factors to be considered in a more detailed analysis
+3. Factors to be considered in a more detailed analysis

-· Development of total car sales over time, electric vs. conventional car sales growth rate, growth of other forms of mobility
+Development of total car sales over time, electric vs. conventional car sales growth rate, growth of other forms of mobility

-Case 15: Germany's Electric Mobility (3/3) Exhibits
+Case 15: Germanys Electric Mobility (3/3) Exhibits